-Like excellent performance in customer support, SiteGround does the really nice job by investing a lot to support the web communities.
+Like excellent performance in customer support, SiteGround does a really nice job by investing a lot to support the web communities.

 Developing and maintaining communities like WordPress and Joomla is not an easy task that requires a lot of volunteer hours and huge financial support.
-And SiteGround is one does that impressive job.
+SiteGround does an impressive job here too.

 They have attended, sponsored or spoke at more than 400 community events worldwide, though they are from Bulgaria.

-It indicates how they love their customers and want to create a deeper culture and strong relationship with them in a long-term.
+It indicates how they love their customers and want to create a deeper culture and strong relationship with them in the long-term.

-According to me, these all things definitely put their customer support in a pros column.
+These things definitely put SiteGround customer support in a pros column.

-SiteGround does not make fake claims about their service and present as it is.
+SiteGround does not make fake claims about its service and present as it is.